-The NICC has defined reporting requirements for wildfires meeting specific criteria, refer to Chapter 60 for more information.
+The NICC has defined reporting requirements for wildfires meeting specific criteria, refer to the National Interagency Standards for Resource Mobilization Chapter 60 for more information.

 COST CODING

 Interagency Fire and Severity Activities

 The five Federal Land Management Agencies with Wildland Fire Management appropriations (BLM, BIA, NPS, FWS, and USFS) have an Interagency Agreement for Wildfire Management which provides a basis for cooperation on all aspects of wildfire activities.
 This agreement includes the direction to NOT cross-bill for services rendered for emergency fire suppression, including severity activities.